witcom-gmbh/id-generator/README.md

 ** ##MD## -> Management-Domain
 ** ##SEQ## -> padded Sequence-Number (if not present in template, no sequnce number is added at all)

+###Service-Templates
+For faster and simpler ID-Generation service-templates can be used.
+Service-Templates have a predefined Mangement-Domain,Owner and Service-Type.

 ## API-Endpoints (Details see swagger-specifications)
 ID-Generators